Search

 At Vacayou [pronounced VACAY – YOU], we believe that travel has the power to change lives.
 The power to revive, rejuvenate and redirect your inner wellness warrior.
 And that’s why we’re here.
 Vacayou brings the world of wellness travel to you!

 No matter how far or how adventurous, our team scours the globe to curate the best in wellness travel.
-But the booking process can often be time-consuming and complicated.
-We’ve made it much easier for you to search, discover, and book wellness and active vacations.
-With Vacayou’s Instant Book, your dream wellness getaway is now just one click away.
+However, the booking process can often be time-consuming and complicated.
+We’ve simplified your search for wellness and active vacations with Vacayou’s Instant Book, so your dream wellness getaway is now just one click away.

-To keep up with the latest wellness trends and experiences, be sure to subscribe to our newsletter.
-And if you’re looking for a getaway with a side of “me-time,” check out Vacayou.
-We are here to help create a healthier global community through wellness and active travel.
+To keep up with the latest wellness trends and experiences, be sure to subscribe to our newsletter